GunnerLab/mcce4_tutorial/docs/guide/submit_shell.md

 # submit_mcce4.sh

 However, it's tedious to submit these instructions over and over.
 In MCCE4-Alpha/schedulers, a file named "submit_mcce4.sh" can be found.
 We recommend copying "submit_mcce4.sh" to the local directory and customizing it to fit the desired job.
-Let's look at the script:
+Let's look a portion of the script:

 ```
 # Input and Output: